hoodiecrow/ConsTcl/README.md

 The heart of the Lisp interpreter, `` eval `` takes a Lisp expression and processes it according to its syntactic form.

 `` eval `` also does two kinds of rewriting of expressions: 1) _macro expansion_ on a non-atomic expression into a more concrete expression.
-See the part about [macros](https://github.com/hoodiecrow/ConsTcl#macros) below, and 2) resolving _local defines_, acting on expressions of the form K{(begin (define ...} when in a local environment.
+See the part about [macros](https://github.com/hoodiecrow/ConsTcl#macros) below, and 2) resolving _local defines_, acting on expressions of the form `` (begin (define ... `` when in a local environment.
 See the part about [resolving local defines](https://github.com/hoodiecrow/ConsTcl#resolving-local-defines).

 <table border=1><thead><tr><th colspan=2 align="left">eval (public)</th></tr></thead><tr><td>expr</td><td>an expression</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>